In April 2021, the Modern Language Association released the new MLA 9 handbook.

 And there are others as well:

-AMA (American Medical Association), OSCOLA (Oxford University Standard For Citation of Legal Authorities), MHRA (Modern Humanities Research Association), Vancouver...
+AMA (American Medical Association), ASA (American Sociological Association), OSCOLA (Oxford University Standard For Citation of Legal Authorities), MHRA (Modern Humanities Research Association), IMEE (Institute of Electrical and Electronics Engineers) Vancouver style...

 It is writing in your own words and own style information you found in other sources.
 Moving or changing a few words around is not paraphrasing.